 How Voices.com Pays You

-With “middleman” sites like Voices.com where they are essentially the go-between for you and your clients, there is sometimes concern about a client not paying for work you’ve completed.
-Fortunately, Voices operates with an escrow system where they accept the money from the client prior to hiring you.
-This guarantees that you will be compensated for work done once the client has approved your file, since Voices.com is holding the money.
+With “middleman” sites like Voices.com—where they are essentially the go-between for you and your clients—there is sometimes concern about a client not paying for work you've completed.

 You can go here to set up your account at Voices.com and begin filling out your profile.
 Good luck to you!

 4 thoughts on “Use Your Voice to Make Money Online With Voices.com”

 The description above, see “How to complete a voice over audition”, second paragraph, refers to recording audio from your home studio.
 Is there any way to find out if specialized equipment is needed?

 I asked the people at Voices.com about this just the other day.
 Here’s what I was told:

 “We have people who hang yoga mats and bedding to cut down on noise, and people who start out in their closets who use the hanging clothing as a noise-absorber.
 We’re heard of people using egg cartons on the walls of a room, too, to cut down on external noise.
 The most important thing is a decent mic – Blue Yeti makes a good one for beginners – and a quiet place to record.
 Sometimes people who have to record in hotel rooms simple throw the duvet over their heads, and they record a short project that way, without anyone the wiser because the audio still sounds clear and fantastic.”